Schtinguerch/magique/README.md

 # magique.py

-That's my expirement, being in development from my personal programming language called MagiqueScript with some features, I'm goint to implement
+That's my expirement, being in development from my personal programming language called MagiqueScript with some features, I'm going to implement there

 1. Declarative constructions.
 Most of UI Automation tools are strictly imperative.
 The special tools like `when()` and `observable()` and some event-based features will be added